zainafzal08/c-tool-f/sqli/cheatsheat.md

 `select id from <injection>`

-utilise sub queries, this will grab the password field instead of the id field.
+utilise sub queries, this will grab the password field instead of the id field and give it a alias so the query compiles

 `select id from (select password as id from users)`

+##